microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/identitybuiltinuserflowattribute.md

 Namespace: microsoft.graph

-Represents a built-in user flow attribute in Azure Active Directory tenants that can be used in your self-service sign up user flows.
+Represents a built-in user flow attribute in Azure Active Directory tenants that can be used in a self-service sign-up user flow.
 These attributes cannot be modified and are read-only.

 Inherits from [identityUserFlowAttribute](../resources/identityuserflowattribute.md).